pnc/nginx-ead-sample/README.md

     vagrant ssh -- "cat /var/log/nginx/error.log"

 I highly recommend using a programming editor rather than a text editor when working with XML or XSLT.
 Some free options for OS X are [TextMate2](https://github.com/textmate/textmate#download) and [Atom](https://atom.io).
+Some people will probably threaten you for using these editors, but you should offer to fight them.

 # Acknowledgements